At what age can the puppy go to it’s new home?

 I’m a member of the Golden Retriever Club of the Ozarks.

-I’m a member with the Springfield Missouri Dog Training Club.
+I’m a member of the Springfield Missouri Dog Training Club.

 Do you have references?

 Check out and like my Facebook page or follow us on Instagram.
+You can also follow some of my puppies (click here).
 If you would like to share stories or post pictures you can do so there.
-I love keeping posted on my puppies progress.
+I love keeping posted on my puppy’s progress.

 Are your dogs registered?